manuelpagliuca/l-system/README.md

 The aim of the project is to implement a Lindenmayer system for procedural generation of tree using discrete distributions (pseudo-random integers) for enhancing the believability of the project.

 ### Introduction to L-systems
-The Lindenmayer system were introduced and developed in 1968 (University of Utrecht) from Aristid Lindenmayer,an Hungarian theoretical biologist and botanist.
+The Lindenmayer system were introduced and developed in 1968 (University of Utrecht) from Aristid Lindenmayer, an Hungarian theoretical biologist and botanist.
 A Lindenmayer system is a parallel *rewriting system* and a type of **formal grammar**.
 It is composed by :
 - Axiom symbol, from which to begin the construction.
-- Alphabet of symbols,
+- Alphabet of symbols.
 - Collection of production rules that expands each symbol into a larger one (*rewriting system*).

 This kind of system was used by his creator for describing the behavior of plant and cells to model the growth processes of plan development.
 L-system can be used also to generate self-similar *fractals*, this due to the structure of the rules that leads to **self-similarity** and thereby, fractal-like forms.